StackExchange/blackbox/README.md

 How to indoctrinate a new user into the system?
 ===============================================

+FYI: Your repo may use `keyrings/live` instead of `.blackbox`.
+See "Where is the configuration stored?"

 `.blackbox/blackbox-admins.txt` is a file that lists which users are able to decrypt files.
 (More pedantically, it is a list of the GnuPG key names that the file is encrypted for.)